ablab/quast/README.md

 the Command Line Tools for Xcode to make them available.

 QUAST draws plots in two formats: HTML and PDF.
-If you need the PDF versions, make sure that you have installed Matplotlib.
+If you need the PDF versions, make sure that you have installed [Matplotlib](https://matplotlib.org/).
 We recommend to use Matplotlib version 1.1 or higher.
 QUAST is fully tested with Matplotlib v.1.3.1.
-Installation on Ubuntu:
+Installation on Ubuntu (tested on Ubuntu 20.04):

-    sudo apt-get update && sudo apt-get install -y pkg-config libfreetype6-dev libpng-dev python-matplotlib
+    sudo apt-get update && sudo apt-get install -y pkg-config libfreetype6-dev libpng-dev python3-matplotlib

 #### Installation